 We began our asset management services in April 2018.
-As of June 30, 2022, we managed the following funds:
+As of June 30, 2023, we managed the following funds:

-- Hebi FoF series (" 合璧FoF 系列").
-There were two funds under this series, which were established in April 2018 and May 2018, respectively.
+• Hebi FoF series (" FoF ").
+As of July 1, 2022, there were two funds under this series, which were established in April 2018 and May 2018, respectively.
 We are the general partner of each fund.
 This fund series is suitable for investors with moderate risk appetite.
 The underlying funds primarily focus on investment in domestic publicly traded stocks.
 In addition, as we encourage long-term hold strategies on securities investments, we require investors of our FoF series to agree to a two-year lock-up period before being possible redemption.
-As of June 30, 2022, the lock-up period of both funds had matured, and we were managing the remaining balances of these two funds. - Ruixuan FoF series (" 睿选FoF 系列").
-As of July 1, 2021, there was one fund left under this series, which was established in December 2019.
-We are a co-general partner of this fund.
-This fund series is suitable for investors with aggressive risk appetite.
-The underlying funds primarily focus on investing in enhanced index privately raised fund products that seek to enhance the returns of an index by using active management to modify the weights of holdings for additional returns.
-We require investors to agree to a one-year lock-up period before possible redemption.
-As of June 30, 2022, the lock-up period of this fund had matured, and this fund had been fully redeemed.
+As of June 30, 2023, the lock-up period of both funds had matured, and both funds had been fully redeemed.

-- Jingheng FoF series ("璟恒FoF系列").
-As of July 1, 2021, there were four funds under this series.
-In September 2021, another fund with a two-year lock-up period was established under this series.
-We are a co-general partner of these funds together with Nanjing Jingheng Investment Management Co., Ltd. (南京璟恒投资管理有限公司).
-These five funds are suitable for investors with risk appetite from conservative to aggressive.
+- Jingheng FoF series (" FoF ").
+As of July 1, 2022, there were four funds under this series.
+We are a co-general partner of these funds together with Nanjing Jingheng Investment Management Co., Ltd. ().
+These four funds are suitable for investors with risk appetite from conservative to aggressive.
 The underlying funds of this FOF series primarily focus on equity long funds, quantitative stock selection funds, futures funds, quantitative neutral funds and bond strategy funds, with different proportions of assets of low to high risk levels.
 We require investors to agree to a one-year or a two-year lock-up period for these funds, before possible redemption.
-As of June 30, 2022, the lock-up period of one of the five funds had matured and this fund had been fully redeemed, and we were managing the other four funds. - Bailixin FoF series ("百利新FoF系列").
-There were eight funds under this series, three of which were established in the fiscal year ended June 30, 2022.
-We are a co-general partner of these funds together with Guangzhou Bailixin Privately raised Securities Investment Funds Management Co., Ltd. (广州百利新私募证券投资基金管理有限公司).
+As of June 30, 2023, the lock-up period of all funds had matured, and we were managing the remaining balances of these four funds. - Bailixin FoF series (" FoF ").
+As of July 1, 2022, there were eight funds under this series.
+We are a co-general partner of these funds together with Guangzhou Bailixin Privately raised Securities Investment Funds Management Co., Ltd. ().
 These eight funds are suitable for investors with risk appetite from moderate to aggressive.
 The underlying funds of this series primarily focus on equity long funds, quantitative stock selection funds, futures funds, quantitative neutral funds and bond strategy funds, with different proportions of assets of low to high risk levels.
 We require investors to agree to a one-year or a two-year lock-up period for these funds, before possible redemption.
-As of June 30, 2022, the lock-up period of three of the eight funds had matured, and we were managing the remaining balance of these three funds together with the other five funds which are still in lock-up period.
+As of June 30, 2023, the lock-up period of all funds had matured, and two funds had been fully redeemed, now we were managing the remaining balance of six funds.

-The following table sets forth the fee structure and incentive arrangement of FoFs under our management as of June 30, 2022.
+The following table sets forth the fee structure and incentive arrangement of FoFs under our management as of June 30, 2023.

-FoF Rate of management fees (1) Rate of subscription fees (2) Carried interest (3) (4) Hurdle rate Hebi FoF series 1.2% 1.0% Nil to 10.0% 8.0% (3) Ruixuan FoF 1.4% 1.0% Nil to 15.0% High water mark (4) Jingheng FoF series 1.0%-1.5 % 1.0% Nil to 15.0% 5.0%-6.0% (3) Bailixin FoF series 1.0%-1.5 % Nil to 1.0 % Nil to 20.0% 5.0%-6.0% (3)
+Rate of management Rate of subscription Carried Hurdle FoF fees (1) fees (2) interest (3) rate Hebi FoF series 1.2% 1.0% Nil to 10.0% 8.0% Jingheng FoF series 1.0%-1.5% 1.0% Nil to 15.0% 5.0%-6.0% Bailixin FoF series 1.0%-1.5% Nil to 1.0% Nil to 20.0% 5.0%-6.0%